jacobwolson/neighborhood-map-udacity-fend-2018-grow-with-google-scholarship-project-7-react-api-a11y/README.md

 Project seven of seven for Udacity's Front End Web Developer Nanodegree; completed as part of the Grow with Google Scholarship program, 2018.

+The goal of this project was to practice building a single page web application using the React JavaScript library while utilizing the Google Maps API along with a third-party API for fetching data about specific locations on the map.
+The project also required students to implement accesiblity features and responsive design.

 ## Authors

-I — Jacob W. Olson — built this app from scratch based on my knowledge gained through Udacity's course and with assistance, knowledge and techniques from various sources noted throughout the code and discussed below.
+I — Jacob W. Olson — built this app from scratch based on knowledge and skills gained through Udacity's Front End Web Developer course supplemented by the wealth of reasources available on the web, and by utilizing knowledge and techniques from various particular sources noted throughout the code and discussed below.

 In addition to the cited sources and Udacity's Front End Web Developer Nanodegree program, there is no way I could have completed this project without the support and encouragement of my fellow Grow with Google scholars and the wider programming community, all along my path of learning and in my work on this particular project as well.

 As I take this last step in my Grow with Google experience with Udacity, I feel I have very real momentum and a new passion, and that I am only at the start of my learning journey in tech.
-And I know I am going forward along side a cohort of talented and driven scholars moving towards futures and a future that we have the power -- and that we are being empowered -- to help shape for the better.
+And I know I am going forward alongside a cohort of talented and driven scholars moving towards futures and a future that we have the power -- and that we are being empowered -- to help shape for the better.

 ## Getting the App Up and Running